 Schlock Mercenary also has such things as this little gem.
 The note says it all:

-Regular paintball guns also get this kind of attention, though much of what's portrayed in the strip would be completely illegal on any reputable paintball field on the planet.
+Regular paintball guns also get this kind of attention, though much of what's portrayed in the strip would be completely illegal on any reputable paintball field on the planet—and the characters are often called out on them.

 In addition, when Caliborn (who is all but confirmed to be the young Lord English) is exploring his land, he comes across Gamzee, who offers to be his guide.
 The two options both are just a picture of Caliborn's face.
 Whichever one you pick, it ends the same way: with Caliborn filling Gamzee with bullets over foursuccessiveFlashanimations.
 While elevator music plays in the background.